Apollon (strongman): Career as a wrestler and strongman

 In about 1892 he married Josephine, with whom he had a daughter, but the marriage did not last, and after their divorce, she married Castanet, a famous animal trainer.
-On December 18, 1892, at the Théâtre des Variétésin Lille in France Uni cleaned and jerked a 155 kilogram double barbell, with two weighted globes on each end of the bar.
+On 18 December 1892, at the Théâtre des Variétésin Lille in France Uni cleaned and jerked a 155 kilogram double barbell, with two weighted globes on each end of the bar.
 He then found the balance point and neatly slid the barbell onto one hand while lifting one leg at a right angle.
 Then he let the barbell fall from overhead and caught it in the bend of his arms before placing it on the ground.
-In 1896 he was standing at about 6'3" and weighing 265 lbs. with 18" forearms and nearly 10" wrists.
+In 1896 he was standing at about 6'3" and weighing 265 lbs, with 18" forearms and nearly 10" wrists.

-Apollon's Wheels
+Apollon's Axle and Apollon's Wheels

+The single most iconic legend about Apollon is his 1892 custom-made thick barbell (now known as 'Apollon's Axle') which had a diameter of 1 11/12" (1.93" or 49.3mm), and the pair of 26 inch diameter railway car wheels (now known as 'Apollon's Wheels') fixed to it at the two ends.
+The entire contraption weighed 166 kg.

-One of the most known legends about Apollon is his 166 kilogram (366 lbs) barbell called Apollon's Wheels, with two railway car wheels on both sides as the name indicates, that he procured special-made for himself in 1892.
-Although popularly thought to be his main feat, there is no clear record of him actually being able to clean and jerk it himself.
-The first men to have conclusively clean and jerked it were Charles Rigoulot at Paris on March 3, 1930, and John Davis on September 13, 1949, at Paris and Norbert Schemansky in October 1954 at Lille.
-It is an important piece of strongman history, and it's still popular today as a feat of strength for its three notable features that made it hard to lift: the thick, nearly 2-inch diameter of the bar, its smooth surface and the wheels not revolving.
-The original Apollon's Wheels are exhibited at Musée National du Sport.
+Although popularly thought to be his main feat, there's no evidence to prove he ever cleaned, even less jerked or pressed it himself.
+The first men to have conclusively 'power clean' or 'continental clean' and jerked it were Charles Rigoulot at Paris in 1930, John Davis at Paris in 1949, and Norbert Schemansky at Lille in 1954.

+It is now an important piece of strongman history, and is still a challenging feat for the modern day strongmen for its three notable features that made it hard to lift: the thick, nearly 2-inch diameter of the bar, its smooth surface and because the wheels were not revolving.
+The original implement is now exhibited at Musée National du Sport.

 Accident and later life

-In 1913 Uni met with a severe accident during a performance in Vichy in France.
+In 1913, Uni met with a severe accident during a performance in Vichy in France.
 When attempting to hold back two motorcars with outstretched hands he cried out in pain and suddenly dropped to the ground, having torn the muscles of his arms and burst a blood vessel.

 By 1923 he was looking for work as a 'right hand man' and appeared in the silent film Mare Nostrum (1926) cast in the role of "Triton".
-By 1928 aged 66 he was still exhibiting his strength in traveling shows.
+Even in to his sixties, he was still exhibiting his strength in traveling shows and vaudevilles.

 He died in Evreux in 1928 aged 66.